-The balance of goodwill as of December 31, 2020 and March 31, 2021 is \$17.6 million.
-There were no changes in the carrying amount of goodwill for the three months ended March 31, 2021.
+The balance of goodwill as of December 31, 2020 and September 30, 2021 is \$17.6 million.
+There were no changes in the carrying amount of goodwill for the nine months ended September 30, 2021.

 The Company performs its annual impairment testing on November 30 and whenever events or changes in circumstances indicate the carrying value of goodwill may not be recoverable.
 When evaluating goodwill for impairment, the Company may first perform a qualitative assessment and determine if the fair value of the reporting unit is more likely than not greater than its carrying amount.
 For the three months ended March 31, 2020, the Company's stock price was impacted by volatility in the U.S. financial markets as a result of the rapid spread of the coronavirus globally which has resulted in increased travel restrictions and disruption and shutdown of businesses, and traded below the then book value for an extended period of time.
 Accordingly, the Company tested its goodwill for impairment and concluded that the carrying value exceeded the estimated fair value of the Company's single reporting unit and recognized an impairment loss during the first quarter of 2020 of \$14.7 million.
 The Company tested its goodwill for impairment again upon the Divestiture and at November 30, 2020.
 No additional impairment loss was determined to have occurred.
 The impairment charges from the first quarter of 2020 are reflected in the Company's Condensed Consolidated Statement of Operations for the three months ended March 31, 2020 within Impairment of goodwill.
 The estimated fair value of the Company's single reporting unit was based on estimates of future operating results, discounted cash flows and other market-based factors, including the Company's stock price.
-The goodwill impairment loss resulted primarily from a sustained decline in the Company's common stock share price and market capitalization as well as lower projected revenue growth rates and profitability levels compared to historical results.
-The lower projected operating results reflect changes in assumptions related to organic revenue growth rates, market trends, business mix, cost structure, and other expectations about the anticipated short-term and long-term operatin
+The goodwill impairment loss resulted primarily from a sustained decline in the Company's common stock share price and market capitalization as well as lower projected revenue growth rates, market trends, business mix, cost structure, and other expectations about the anticipated short-term and long-term operating results.

 The testing of goodwill for impairment requires the Company to make significant estimates about its future performance and cash flows, as well as other assumptions.
-Events and circumstances considered in determining whether the carrying value of goodwill may not be recoverable include, but are not limited to: significant changes in performance relative to expected operating results; significant changes in the use of the assets; significant changes in competition and market dynamics; significant and sustained declines in the Company's stock price and market capitalization; a significant decline in its expected future cash flows or a significant adverse change in the Company's business climate.
+Events and circumstances considered in determining whether the carrying value of goodwill may not be recoverable include, but are not limited to: significant changes in performance relative to expected operating results;

+significant changes in the use of the assets; significant changes in competition and market dynamics; significant and sustained declines in the Company's stock price and market capitalization; a significant decline in its expected future cash flows or a significant adverse change in the Company's business climate.
 These estimates and circumstances are inherently uncertain and can be affected by numerous factors, including changes in economic, industry or market conditions, changes in business operations, a loss of a significant customer, changes in competition, volatility in financial markets, or changes in the share price of the Company's Class B common stock and market capitalization.
 The Company will continue to monitor its financial performance, stock price and other factors in order to determine if there are any indicators of impairment prior to its annual impairment evaluation in November 2021.